DeShields leads Indians over White Sox 5-4 in 10 innings

 Ramírez, who made the last out in the ninth, advanced to third in the 10th on a one-out infield single by Carlos Santana and scored on DeShields’ safety squeeze.
 One out later, Freeman singled to center to drive in Santana.

+“It’s been a part of my game since I started playing professional baseball,” DeShields said of the squeeze bunt.
+“I’m very comfortable doing it.
+Sometimes, that’s what it takes to get a rally going.”

 In the bottom of 10th, with the rain turning from light to heavy, Nomar Mazara started on second and advanced to third on a flyout by Luis Robert.
-James McCann followed with a fly to short center that dropped in front of Bradley Zimmer — who appeared to slip as he started to come in — for an RBI single.
+McCann followed with a fly to short center that dropped in front of Bradley Zimmer — who appeared to slip as he started to come in — for an RBI single.

 Brad Hand then walked Danny Mendick to put runners on first and second before the game was suspended.